raspberrypilearning/lights-out/worksheet.md

 ## Setting up the Explorer HAT

-First you will need to connect the Explorer HAT to your Raspberry Pi

-1. **Before you start**, make sure your Raspberry Pi is powered down and switched off
+**Before you start**, make sure your Raspberry Pi is powered down and switched off

-2. Carefully mount the Explorer HAT to the GPIO pins on your Raspberry Pi, then boot up the Pi.
+2. Carefully mount the Explorer HAT onto the GPIO pins on your Raspberry Pi, then boot up the Pi.

 3. Open Python 3 from the applications menu, under **Programming**: